 As a trial site, you will receive a high level of support and customization.
 Most issues can be resolved immediately by sending a text.

 Can I change the questions?

-If you wish to customize an existing lesson, you can edit the questions in Google doc form.
-Or you can send us notes about a new writing assignment you want to automate.
+If you wish to customize an existing lesson, we can give you a Google doc to edit.
+Or you can send us notes about a new writing assignment that you want to automate.